Romantic Chemistry — A Trick in Disguise?

 You might also have self-imposed conditions, for example, if you don’t look a certain way, even if your partner is meeting your emotional need, you won’t feel loved because your love receptors are turned off.
 This means that even a “bad hair day” can negatively impact a relationship.

 The bottom line is, even if someone truly loves us, if our conditions are not met, we unconsciously block love.
 Conditions don’t bring us love – conditions block love.

 And that’s why relationships end in heartache.

-On the surface, challenging relationships that our based on the “worthiness game” might seem like a waste of time, but, by no small means, this dynamic is by Divine Design.
+On the surface, challenging relationships that are based on the “worthiness game” might seem like a waste of time, but, by no small means, this dynamic is by Divine Design.
 On a higher level, our true selves are playing the healing game.
-No matter the facts, details or history, the greater part of us is conspiring for our awakening.
+No matter the facts, details, or history, the greater part of us is conspiring for our awakening.